Writing Reactive code

 }

-Both Task and AppModel extend Model.
-This allows them to be listened to for updates.
+Both **Task** and **AppModel** extend [**Model**](https://pub.dartlang.org/documentation/scoped_model/latest/scoped_model/Model-class.html).
+This allows them to be listened to for updates.&#x20;

 In any reactive app you want to be able to inform views to react to the data changing.
 The views can listen to the models by calling [**model.addListener()**](https://pub.dartlang.org/documentation/scoped_model/latest/scoped_model/Model/addListener.html).
 You can then inform that data in a model has changed by calling [**model.notifyListeners()**](https://pub.dartlang.org/documentation/scoped_model/latest/scoped_model/Model/notifyListeners.html).